44salin/OMnyuji/README.md

 # OMnyuji
-This iis the booststrap 5  simple website
+This iis the bootstrap 5  simple website

+HAPPY Coding!